NeurodataWithoutBorders/nwb-overview/docs/source/extensions_tutorial/extension_examples/labmetadata_extension.rst

 """""""""""""""""""""""""

 The steps to publish an extension are the same for all extensions.
 We, therefore, here only briefly describe he main steps for publishing our extension.
-For a more in-depth guide see :ref:`extension-publishing` page.
+For a more in-depth guide, see the page :ref:`extension-publishing`

 * **GitHub (Open Source):** To make the sources of your extension openly accessible, publish the extension on GitHub by following the instructions on :ref:`extension-publishing-github`.